johnproodian/pizza-hunt/README.md

 # Pizza Hunt

-A social media recipe app where users can post their creative their own pizza recipes, add comments to recipes, and create threads within comments.
+A social media recipe app where users can post their own pizza recipes, add comments to recipes, and create threads within comments.

 Given an existing front-end, I added back-end functionality (RESTful API, MongoDB).